caltechlibrary/2018-10-18-shell-arc/_episodes/05-script.md

 ~~~
 {: .output}

-You'll notice the last line of the output contains an notice: `mkdir: pdfs: File exists`
+You'll notice the last line of the output contains a notice: `mkdir: pdfs: File exists`

 There is no need to worry about this notice; it is not an error, just something to take note of.
 It happens because in the first run of the script the `pdfs` directory is created.